 During these performances the audience can watch a visual artist in full flow, but also is hopefully captivated by the way drawing may interact with and respond to the story on a stage.
 These performances hold elements of risk, reveal behind the scene glimpse and are real and fresh for both audience and artists.
 So far collaborations include dance, music, lyrical text, and verbatim.

 My Japanese ink drawings can interact with 'anything', so far collaborations include dance, music, lyrical text, verbatim and soundscapes.
 The drawings are recorded live often during stage performances and evolve in real time.

 Hybrid art pieces consisting of printmaking and oriental techniques, liquid metal gold paint and more traditional art material such as compressed charcoal.
 This work is presented on lengthy scrolls of Xuan rice-paper.

 I find that a copper plate etching gives an unbeatable depth to an image with a unique quality.
 My etchings are dedicated to Scottish industries, such as the shipyards and heliport of Aberdeen, the iconic whisky industry, a livestock auction and a Victorian woolmill.

-Large-scale paintings on wooden boards or Xuan rice-paper are all made with subtle colours.
-The 'black' paint or Japanese ink has a brown and matt quality when mixed with turpentine and sometimes has a blue hue.
-When the 'black' paint/ ink is mixed with oil it becomes a very intense glossy black.
+Large-scale paintings on wooden boards are all made with subtle colours.
+The 'black' paint has a brown and matt quality when mixed with turpentine and sometimes has a blue hue.
+When the 'black' paint is mixed with oil it becomes a very intense glossy black.
 Multiple layers are built up through this manipulation of the medium creating a rich texture, a beautiful depth and atmospheric composition.

 Pencil is where the majority of my work starts.
 I love the simplicity and intimacy of pencil drawings, the